shaack/cm-fen-editor/README.md

 # cm-fen-editor

-A FEN editor for web – uses Bootstrap 4, cm-chessboard and chess-console
+A FEN editor for web – uses Bootstrap 4 and cm-chessboard.

+coming soon...